NO RESERVE AUCTION SEPT. 26, 2026

 The original boat was designed as a typical oil rig boat, with a flat open deck covering the aft half of the boat.
 If desired, this boat could easily be returned to original commercial pedigree, by removing the salon and flybridge decks, to provide approximately 30ft x 17ft of open deck to carry two 20ft shipping containers, etc. It used to look something like this:

-But, I assume most people are interested in Pier Pressure as the delightful, sturdy, safe and comfortable motor yacht as she currently is fitted.
+https://share.google/xneyNBAYDELzvSNZSBut, I assume most people are interested in Pier Pressure as the delightful, sturdy, safe and comfortable motor yacht as she currently is fitted.

-Continuing forward, one small step up, the salon is roomy, currently fitted with a dual-recliner sofa and a separate recliner on the port side and wine rack, TV console and an additional side chair to starboard.
+Continuing forward, one small step up, the carpeted salon is roomy, currently fitted with a dual-recliner sofa and a separate recliner on the port side and wine rack, TV console and an additional side chair to starboard.

-Further forward, another small step up, is the dining room with a 60” diameter inlaid round dining table with 4 chairs.
+Further forward, another small step up, is the dining room with a 60” diameter inlaid dining table with 4 chairs.
 (Additional chairs are stored in the old crew quarters.)

 Forward of the raised pilot house is, first, the spacious galley.
-Refrigerator/Freezer with ice maker, induction 4-burner cooktop, electric oven, dishwasher, double stainless sink with drainboard and stone countertops all installed in 2023.
+Refrigerator/Freezer with ice maker, induction 4-burner cooktop, electric oven, dishwasher, double stainless sink with drainboard and quartz stone countertops all installed in 2023.
 Lots of cabinetry.
-Forward of the galley is cramped double-twin crew room that had a very small full bathroom (used for storage).
+Forward of the galley is cramped double-twin crew room that had a very small full bathroom (currently used for storage).
 Forward and below the galley (under the hot tub) is the old Captain’s quarters that also had private bathroom which all was removed when bow thruster was installed and now used for lots of storage (could easily be returned to a captain’s quarters).

 The pilot house has a commanding view.
 All Furuno NavNet3D navigation system, as detailed below.
 Two equally-sized helm seats for extremely comfortable long-range trips.
+We have always run the boat by the two of us, with no paid crew - occasionally friends.

 More aft on the flybridge is the davit/crane/radar mast.
-16ft high and equipped with a 3000lb winch, rotating 360 degrees and angled from horizontal to vertical, this mast holds the radar, all-around and anchor lights on top.
+16ft high and equipped with a 2000lb winch, rotating 360 degrees and angled from horizontal to vertical, this mast holds the radar, all-around and anchor lights on top.

 At the stern of the flybridge is a custom built 11ft aluminum tender with 20hp Mercury outboard.

 Aft of the engine room, below the aft alfresco deck, is the fuel room with 5000 gallons of storage in four tanks: 400 gallon day tanks and 2100 main tanks.
 Filter system in line with transfer pump to ensure only clean fuel reaches the day tanks.
 (Never have had a problem with fuel filters clogging.)
 Twin large Racor filters on each engine, plus the engines have their own Cat fuel filters.
-Rudder gear is in this Fuel Room along with electrical shore power inlet (twin 50a/240v on each side, although I have never used more than one 50amp cord in the 25years I’ve owner the boat.)
+Rudder gear is in this Fuel Room along with electrical shore power inlet (twin 50a/120/240v on each side, although I have never used more than one 50amp cord in the 25years I’ve owner the boat.)

 Specifications: